AaronCWacker/evals/README.md

+Evals is a place where people test and improve OpenAI robots.
+You can use Evals to check how good a robot is at finishing a task and compare robots to see which one is the best at a task.
+To use Evals, you need to set up a special key and follow some instructions.
+There's a special offer where you can use a new robot called GPT-4 if you make a really good test!

+To make a test, you need to follow some instructions in order.
+First, set up your key and computer.
+Second, learn how to use tests other people made.
+Third, look at some examples to see how tests are made.
+Fourth, make your own test by following the instructions.
+Fifth, see an example of how to do something special with your test.

+You can ask questions if you get stuck.
+Be careful when you use Evals because it can be expensive!

 🔹 Use 🐼, 🌈, or 🏃 to make fun buttons and things you can click and move around on the screen!

 🔹 Get real-time feedback when you make changes to your code using a 🐕, a 🔁, or a 🔄!